ronin-rb/ronin/README.md

 Ruby library for Ronin that provides exploitation and payload crafting functionality.

-### Ronin Gen

-[Ronin Gen](http://github.com/ronin-ruby/ronin-gen#readme) is a Ruby library for Ronin that provides various generators.

 ### Ronin Scanners

 [Ronin Scanners](http://github.com/ronin-ruby/ronin-scanners#readme)
 is a Ruby library for Ronin that provides Ruby interfaces to various third-party security scanners.

-### Ronin SQL

-[Ronin SQL](http://github.com/ronin-ruby/ronin-sql#readme) is a Ruby library for Ronin that provides support for SQL related security tasks, such as scanning for and exploiting SQL injections.

-### Ronin PHP

-[Ronin PHP](http://github.com/ronin-ruby/ronin-php#readme) is a Ruby library for Ronin that provides support for PHP related security tasks, such as finding and exploiting Local File Inclusion (LFI) and Remote File Inclusion (RFI).

-### Ronin Web

-[Ronin Web](http://github.com/ronin-ruby/ronin-web#readme) is a Ruby library for Ronin that provides support for web scraping and spidering functionality.

 ## License